realA10001986/SID/README.md

 If this option is checked, the SID will show current local time - as queried from the TCD - when the Screen Saver is active.

-#### Visual options

-##### &#9654; Adhere strictly to movie patterns

-If this option is checked, in idle modes 0-3 as well as when using GPS speed, only patterns which were extracted from the movies (plus some interpolations) are shown.
-If this option is unchecked, random variations will be shown, which is less accurate, but also less monotonous.
-Purists will want this option to be set, which is also the default.
-This option can also be changed by typing *50 followed by OK on the IR remote control.

-Note that this option setting, along with the current idle pattern, is only saved if there is an SD card present.
-Without an SD card, this setting is always reset to "checked" upon power-up.

-##### &#9654; Skip time tunnel animation

-When set, the time travel sequence will not be animated (no flicker, no "moving bar").
-Purists will want this option to be set; the default is unset.

-##### &#9654; Show peaks in Spectrum Analyzer

-This selects the boot-up setting for showing or not showing the peaks in the Spectrum Analyzer.
-Can be changed anytime by typing *51 followed by OK on the IR remote control.

 #### Home Assistant / MQTT settings

 ##### &#9654; Use Home Assistant (MQTT 3.1.1)